borkdude/blog/posts/oss-updates-nov-dec-2025.md

 ### Babashka conf and Dutch Clojure Days 2026

 In 2026 I'm organizing Babashka Conf 2026.
 It will be an afternoon event (13:00-17:00) hosted in the Forum hall of the beautiful public library of Amsterdam.
 More information [here](https://babashka.org/conf/).
-Get your ticket via [Meetup.com](https://www.meetup.com/the-dutch-clojure-meetup/events/312079164/) (currently there's a wait list, but more places will come available once speakers are confirmed).
+Get your ticket via [Meetup.com](https://www.meetup.com/the-dutch-clojure-meetup/events/312079164/) (currently there's a waiting list, but more places will come available once speakers are confirmed).
 CfP will open mid January.
 The day after babashka conf, Dutch Clojure Days 2026 will be happening.
 It's not too late to get your talk proposal in.
 More info [here](https://clojuredays.org/).

 ### Projects